What is runner's knee?

 These are the most common symptoms of runner's knee:

-Rubbing, grinding, or clicking sound of the kneecap that you hear when you bend and straighten your knee
+Rubbing, grinding, or clicking sound of the kneecap that you hear or feel when you bend and straighten your knee

 Kneecap that is tender to the touch